What Is Prediabetes?

 Get tested for prediabetes if you meet the criteria above and you:

 - Had an abnormal blood sugar reading in the past

 - Have heart disease

-- Show signs of insulin resistance, which means your body produces insulin, but doesn't respond to it like it should
+- Show signs of insulin resistance, which means your body produces insulin but doesn't respond to it the way it should

 Treatment for prediabetes is simple:

 - Eat a healthy diet and lose weight.
 Losing 5% to 10% of your weight can make a huge difference.